Peter Brown was one of Brian Epstein‘s personal assistants during the 1960s, and continued to work for The Beatles’ Apple Corps after Epstein’s death.

 As The Beatles became more successful in Liverpool and beyond, Epstein’s attentions were increasingly occupied by their management.
 Brown was appointed manager of the Whitechapel branch of NEMS in the centre of Liverpool.
 He also became Epstein’s confidant and adviser during The Beatles’ rise to fame.

 In 1965 Brown joined Epstein in London.
 Epstein required trusted people around him, and none were considered more dependable than Brown.
-As Epstein's personal life became chaotic through depression, drink, drugs, blackmail and dangerous sexual liaisons, Brown was often their as a troubleshooter and friend.
+As Epstein’s personal life became chaotic through depression, drink, drugs, blackmail and dangerous sexual liaisons, Brown was often there as a troubleshooter and friend.

 Brown met the American photographer Linda Eastman in 1967, and invited her to the press launch for Sgt Pepper's Lonely Hearts Club Band.
 Shortly afterwards he met her again at the Bag O’Nails nightclub, and introduced her to Paul McCartney.
 The pair married in 1969.

 Brown was to have joined Epstein at the latter’s Sussex country retreat at the end of August 1967.
 However, The Beatles were in north Wales with Maharishi Mahesh Yogi, and when Cynthia Lennon failed to catch the train there from London, Brown had to arrange her journey by car.
 He and Geoffrey Ellis from NEMS were to have been Epstein’s only house guests.

 The three had dinner, but Epstein grew restless and decided to return to his home in Chapel Street, London.
 At around five o’clock the next afternoon, Epstein called Brown; he appeared drowsy, but said he would catch a train back to Sussex.
 Brown was to meet him at Lewes station.